 Hometown: Laurel, MD

 Medical School: University of South Carolina School of Medicine

-I grew up in southeast Nigeria and I speak English, Igbo, and a little French.
+I grew up in southeast Nigeria and I speak English, Igbo, and en peu French.
 I moved to Laurel, MD as an adolescent and I attended college at the University of Maryland before ultimately completing medical school at the University of South Carolina.
 I enjoy my family, books, movies, writing, sports (soccer and open to others), intellectual conversations commonly centering on human nature, religion, economics, and sociopolitical issues.
 My professional interests in Psychiatry include General Psychiatry, Administrative Psychiatry, Psychotherapy/Psychoanalysis, Global Mental Health, and Social/Cross-Cultural Psychiatry.
 As a person I am shy and reserved, but I become animated in my texts and emails and I can be very vocal about issues that I’m really passionate about.
 I chose this program because of the curriculum, location, and value system.

 Hometown: Medford, OR

 Medical School: Pacific Northwest University College of Osteopathic Medicine

 I am Dr. Christopher Shawl and am from the Pacific Northwest.
 I grew up in various areas of Northern California and the Big Island of Hawaii.
 I have backgrounds in construction and social work.
 I have bachelor’s degrees in chemistry and psychology from Southern Oregon University, and I also completed a master’s degree in medical sciences where I explored the importance of behavioral health and the integrated care model.